noirello/bonsai/docs/advanced.rst

 LDAP search.
 The method's parameter can be either 0 which means that the GUID and SID strings will be in a hexadecimal string format or 1 for receiving the extended dn in a standard string format.

-Regardless of setting the control, the :attribute:`LDAPEntry.dn` still remains a simple :class:`LDAPDN` object without the SID or GUID extensions.
-The extended DN will be set to the :attribute:`LDAPEntry.extended_dn` as a string.
+Regardless of setting the control, the :attr:`LDAPEntry.dn` still remains a simple :class:`LDAPDN` object without the SID or GUID extensions.
+The extended DN will be set to the :attr:`LDAPEntry.extended_dn` as a string.

     >>> client = bonsai.LDAPClient()
     >>> client.set_extended_dn(1)